Rachel Antonoff: Career

-Antonoff founded her brand, Rachel Antonoff, in 2008, immediately after her separation from her friend and business partner.
-The brand's first season was Spring 2009.
-Rachel often includes sweatshirts in her line, because she personally favors comfortable clothing.
-Her line also includes a majority of dresses as she finds it easier to look put together when you do not have to figure out what goes together.
-The brand as a whole draws from the 1950s, 1960s, and 1970s for inspiration for prints and silhouettes.
-Antonoff also incorporates political themes and messages into her designs.
-In 2013 Antonoff designed a t-shirt with a line drawing of a uterus that became known as the reproductive tee that has remained a popular item since.
-The shirt was famously worn by actress and friend Lena Dunham.
-Since then the brand has designed shirts that have included the words "Hysterical Female" and "I'm With Her."
-Most of the prints for each collection are painted in-house.
-Rachel Antonoff's clothes have been worn by notable celebrities such as Lena Dunham, Zooey Deschanel, and Diane Guerrero.
+Rachel Antonoff launched her namesake brand in 2008, debuting with the Spring 2009 season.
+Her designs often feature sweatshirts and dresses, reflecting her preference for comfort and ease.
+Inspired by the 1950s to 1970s, the brand incorporates vintage prints, political messages, and in-house painted designs.
+Notable items include the “reproductive tee,” worn by Lena Dunham, and slogans like “Hysterical Female” and “I’m With Her.”
+Celebrities such as Lena Dunham, Zooey Deschanel, and Diane Guerrero have worn her clothing.

 To present her collections Antonoff is known for frequently making videos rather than conducting a live fashion show.
 The idea originally came from friend Lena Dunham as a way to save money, but has continued as a creative project that better captures the brand.
 Antonoff is known to create stories and characters for these videos and includes unique models of all sizes, her mother, grandmother, and friends.
 She also frequently collaborates with brother Jack Antonoff on musical choices.
 For instance, Antonoff debuted her Fall 2016 collection by staging a complete Broadway musical performance.
-The performance included a cast of dancers from the show How to Succeed in Business Without Really Trying that danced to the song "A Secretary is Not a Toy.
+The performance included a cast of dancers from the show How to Succeed in Business Without Really Trying that danced to the song "A Secretary is Not a Toy".
 The performance also includes live vocals from singer Ali Stroker and Jack Antonoff played the role of male secretary.
 The cast of dancers, soloist, and brother wore clothes from the collection.

+In 2015, director and actress Lena Dunham promoted Antonoff's collaboration with & Other Stories in a short film called Vote Audrey.
+Dunham famously wore Antonoff's Uterus Sweater to a Planned Parenthood event where she then auctioned it off to raise an additional $4,000 for the cause.
+The text of her popular 2013 "I'm With Her" sweatshirt descended into politics after Hillary Clinton's campaign adopted I'm With Her as the campaign's slogan.
+Antonoff starred in and was the creative director for the music video for Tegan and Sara's "Boyfriend" in 2016.